Code-Institute-Submissions/djrowley2104-MS4-nutz-about/README.md

 7. Clicking developers.
 And then API keys.
 8. In Heroku, I'll add them as config variables.
 9. Now create a new webhook endpoint;
 * The current one is sending webhooks to our gitpod workspace
 * Navigateg to webhooks in the developer's menu, and type “URL of your Heroku app, followed by /checkout/WH
 * Select receive all events and add endpoint.
 10. Now reveal our webhooks signing secret key, and add that to our Heroku config variables.
 ### The above step were needed to deploy the project, but unbeknown o me I had forgotten to do some of them correctly.
 ### After some testing times, I found that; the file name of the Procfile had to have an uppercase “P”, this allowed Heroku to recognise that it was a file that it needed to use during the build process.
 Plus the name inside the Procfile needed to be the name where the settings.py file was stored not the project name in Heroku.
 ### Once these little issues were sorted the builds really worked and the app was viewable.
 BUT no products were displayed, so onto the next problem, “Getting the products into Heroku”, see below;
 ## Getting products into Heroku
 ### This turned out to be a more complicated operation and not as automated as I’d hoped for.
 First thing is to create the json file containing the products.
 This took several steps;
 1. Firstly I had to type; “python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json” to create the json file.
 2. Next I had to populate the file, for this I had to then type; “python3 manage.py loaddata db.json”.
 Json file created and populated.
 ### After the file was created the json file had to be renamed to products.json and stored in the fixtures directory.
+The next steps were;
-1. Next loading of the json file into Heroku.
+1. Loading of the json file into Heroku.
 For this I had to type; “heroku run python3 manage.py loaddata products.json” this loaded the products data into the heroku db.
-2. After another git push the products were now viewable in Heroku.
+2. After another git push to trigger a deployment to Heroku and a new build process in Heroku, the products were now viewable in Heroku.
 ### This process would need to be repeated each time the django db in gitpod was changed in order for the changes to appear in the app in Heroku.
 As this is a long winded process I elected to only edit the data in the admin section of the Heroku app (as so I understand, have all the other students and tutors in the past).